dan-schel/train-disruptions/docs/environment-variables.md

 ### `NODE_ENV`

 - Either `production` or `development`.
-- Defaults to `development`, but automatically set to `production` when run with `npm run start`.
+- Defaults to `development`, but is automatically set to `production` when run with `npm run start`.
 - When `production`:
   - Can only be used after running `npm run build`.
-  - Uses prebuilt & minified frontend code from the `dist` folder.
+  - Uses pre-built & minified frontend code from the `dist` folder.
   - No hot-reloading.
 - When `development`:
   - No build step required.